lepakko683/CelestialWizardry/README.md

 ###Contributing
 ***
 ####Submitting a PR
-So you found a bug in our's code?
+So you found a bug in our code?
 Think you can make it more efficient?
 Want to help in general?
 Great!

 1. If you haven't already, create a GitHub account.
 2. Click the `Fork` icon located at the top-right of this page (below your username).